Skip to content

 CRDT observation Near-zero None (structural) Up to 21.1%

-Message passing requires each agent to serialize state, send it to peers, wait for acknowledgment, and process replies — overhead that grows with agent count.
-CRDT updates propagate as a side effect of normal execution.
+Message passing makes each agent serialize state, send it to peers, wait for acknowledgment, and process replies.
+That overhead grows with agent count.
+CRDT updates spread as a side effect of normal execution.

 The 21.1% speedup is a ceiling, not an average.
 Several conditions flip the trade-off:

-• Implementation cost outweighs the gain — integrating a CRDT runtime (state representation, observation hooks, AST/file convergence rules) is non-trivial.
-If most tasks in a codebase have implicit coupling (shared types, config, naming), the parallelizable share may not amortize the build cost.
+• Implementation cost outweighs the gain.
+A CRDT runtime (state representation, observation hooks, AST and file convergence rules) takes real work to build.
+If most tasks in a codebase have implicit coupling (shared types, config, naming), the parallelizable share may not pay back the build cost.

-• Semantic conflict resolution is still bespoke — the 5–10% semantic conflict rate forces a separate resolution layer; CRDTs eliminate structural merges, not the merge problem.
+• Semantic conflict resolution is still bespoke.
+The 5 to 10% semantic conflict rate forces a separate resolution layer.
+CRDTs remove structural merges, not the merge problem.

-• Scaling beyond small fleets is unverified — the CodeCRDT paper measures 5-agent stress tests; behavior at 10+ agents is not characterized.
+• Scaling beyond small fleets is unverified.
+The CodeCRDT paper measures 5-agent stress tests, and does not characterize behavior at 10 or more agents.

-• Generalization beyond the evaluated stack is open — the study used TypeScript/React; transfer to typed compilers, generated code, or schema migrations is not established.
+• Generalization beyond the evaluated stack is open.
+The study used TypeScript and React.
+Whether the result transfers to typed compilers, generated code, or schema migrations is not established.

-Where the parallelizable task share is small, simpler patterns — orchestrator-worker on isolated worktrees, or serial execution — may produce more value than a CRDT-backed workspace.
+Where the parallelizable task share is small, simpler patterns may give you more than a CRDT-backed workspace.
+Orchestrator-worker on isolated worktrees, or plain serial execution, often wins.

-1. Classify task coupling before routing — measure subtask dependency; do not default to parallel execution
+1. Classify task coupling before routing.
+Measure subtask dependency, and do not default to parallel execution.

-3. Route to serial execution for tightly-coupled tasks — 39.4% slowdown is not a marginal penalty; it makes parallel architectures counterproductive for the wrong task types
+3. Route tightly-coupled tasks to serial execution.
+A 39.4% slowdown is not a marginal penalty; it makes parallel architectures counterproductive for the wrong task types.

-4. Accept semantic conflicts as unavoidable — 5–10% semantic conflict rate at this level of parallelism requires a resolution step, either automated or human review
+4. Accept that semantic conflicts will happen.
+The 5 to 10% semantic conflict rate at this level of parallelism needs a resolution step, whether automated or human review.

 Key Takeaways